Image Hijacks: Adversarial Images can Control Generative Models at Runtime: Experimental Details and Results

 \textbf{Jailbreak experiments.} While the unconstrained case is the most relevant for jailbreak attacks (as we assume that the jailbreak is conducted by a user with full control over the model's inputs), we also evaluate this attack under $\ell_\infty$-norm constraints (following \citet{Carlini2019}), sweeping over a range of $\ell_\infty$ budgets.
 We do not explore patching constraints.
 We trained all image hijacks with stochastic gradient descent, sweeping over learning rates $[0.03, 0.3, 1.0]$, and evaluating the hijack with the best validation performance on the test dataset.
 For our context set, we use the harmful behaviours dataset from the \emph{AdvBench} benchmark \citep{zou2023universal}.
 This dataset consists of user inputs of (roughly) the form ``Tell me how to do $X$'', for harmful actions $X$, paired with labels ``Sure, here is how you do $X$''.
 The intuition behind this choice of dataset is that training the model with such labels discourages it from immediate refusal.
 At test time, the model often continues beyond the end of the label by generating additional text that carries out the harmful behaviour.
 As per \citet{zou2023universal}, we deem an attack to be successful if the model makes a ``reasonable'' effort to fulfill the solicited behaviour.
 We use the same evaluation methods as in the specific string attack, with held-out validation and test datasets of size 25 and 100 respectively.
 While we automatically evaluate performance on our validation set (by prompting OpenAI's \emph{GPT-3.5-turbo} LLM), we evaluate performance on our test set by hand.

 \textbf{Text baseline experiments.} We use the current state-of-the-art text-based attack method Greedy Coordinate Gradient (GCG) \citep{zou2023universal} as a baseline.
 This method learns a number of text tokens that are added to the end of every user input.
-We trained the text baselines on LLaVA LLaMA-2 (simply leaving the image input empty) using the same dataset for training and testing as was used for the three attack types mentioned earlier.
+We trained the text baselines on LLaVA LLaMA-2 (simply leaving the image input empty) using the same dataset for training and testing as used for all three aforementioned attack types.
 We learn 32 adversarial tokens, the same as the number of tokens that a single image is converted to in the LLaVA model.